petter-holmberg/cpp-ref/classes.md

 a "pure virtual" function is one declared as `virtual f() = 0;` and forces derived classes to provide an implementation if they are not to be abstract classes themselves.

-`virtual` can also be used before the name of the base class in a derived class defintion to implement virtual inheritance, solving the diamond inheritance problem of having multiple base class versions of the same function.
+`virtual` can also be used before the name of the base class in a derived class definition to implement virtual inheritance, solving the diamond inheritance problem of having multiple base class versions of the same function.
 Under virtual inheritance, a copy of the base class will not be included in the derived class and accessed directly.
 Instead, it will contain a (virtual) pointer to the base class so that further derived classes can inherit from multiple classes with the same base, and not get multiple, ambiguous implementations of inherited functions.
 The constructor of a base class will not be called when inherited virtually, instead it will be called by the next class that inherits non-virtually from it.